 - 1.1 The menopause, also known as the change of life, is when a woman stops menstruating for 12 consecutive months.
 The hormonal changes and the associated symptoms (see below) can last from four to eight years but can last for much longer. - 1.2 It is a natural part of women's ageing process that usually occurs between the ages of 45 and 55.
-The average age for a woman in the UK to start her menopause is 51. - 1.3 But it can start earlier: around one in 100 women experience the menopause before the age of 40 known as premature menopause. - 1.4 Women will start to experience the symptoms during the peri-menopause the period leading up to the menopause when the hormonal changes start. - 1.5 A number of symptoms are associated with the menopause and around 80% of women will experience noticeable symptoms. - 1.6 The severity of the symptoms will be different for each individual and some of them may change over time.
-The most common symptoms are: - hot flushes and palpitations - night sweats - insomnia and sleep disturbances - fatique - poor concentration
+The average age for a woman in the UK to start her menopause is 51. - 1.3 But it can start earlier: around one in 100 women experience the menopause before the age of 40 known as premature menopause. - 1.4 Women will start to experience the symptoms during the peri-menopause the period leading up to the menopause when the hormonal changes start. - 1.5 Menopause can also affect trans men and non-binary people and it's important to acknowledge and support everyone in the same way. - 1.6 A number of symptoms are associated with the menopause and around 80% of women will experience noticeable symptoms. - 1.7 The severity of the symptoms will be different for each individual and some of them may change over time.
+The most common symptoms are:

+- hot flushes and palpitations

+- night sweats

+- insomnia and sleep disturbances

+- fatique

+- poor concentration

 - headaches

 - joint aches

 - skin irritation and dryness

 - dry eyes

 - urinary problems

 - hair loss

 - changes to periods: eg irregular, heavy bleeding or painful

-- · vaginal dryness, itching and discomfort
+- vaginal dryness, itching and discomfort

 - loss of libido

-- · osteoporosis.
+- osteoporosis.

-- 1.7 The psychological symptoms may include:
+- 1.8 The psychological symptoms may include:

 - depression

 - anxiety

 - panic attacks

 - mood swings

 - irritability

 - memory lapses

-- loss of confidence.
+- loss of confidence

-- 1.8 Some symptoms will, of course, overlap.
-For example, night sweats and sleep disturbances will exacerbate anxiety, depression, irritability and lack of confidence.

-- 1.9 Because the symptoms start during perimenopause and periods may still be regular, many women may not realise that they are leading up to the change of life and seek the help they need.
+- 1.9 Some symptoms will, of course, overlap.
+For example, night sweats and sleep disturbances will exacerbate anxiety, depression, irritability and lack of confidence. - 1.10 Because the symptoms start during perimenopause and periods may still be regular, many women may not realise that they are leading up to the change of life and seek the help they need. - 1.11 A blood test by a GP or a nurse can confirm the menopause.
+Some women seek medical help through hormone replacement therapy (HRT), but there are some side effects associated with this treatment. - 1.12 Some women may prefer complimentary or alternative therapies, keeping to a healthy diet and staying fit and active.

-- 1.10 A blood test by a GP or a nurse can confirm the menopause.
-Some women seek medical help through hormone replacement therapy (HRT), but there are some side effects associated with this treatment. - 1.11 Some women may prefer complimentary or alternative therapies, keeping to a healthy diet and staying fit and active. - 1.12 Women may also hide their symptoms because the menopause has traditionally been seen as a private issue and not generally spoken about openly and especially not in the workplace. - 1.13 They may feel that seeking help is a sign of weakness or that they will be subjected to ridicule or banter.
-The menopause will affect all women at some point in their lives we need to ensure that our members know that the union is there to help them.
+- 1.13 Women may also hide their symptoms because the menopause has traditionally been seen as a private issue and not generally spoken about openly - and especially not in the workplace. - 1.14 They may feel that seeking help is a sign of weakness or that they will be subjected to ridicule or banter.
+The menopause will possibly affect all women at some point in their lives - we need to ensure that our members know that the union is there to help them.